Eoracle/Eoracle-operator-setup/README.md

 docker compose down
 ```
 5. Start your services again
-Make sure your .private_key file still has a correct value before you restart your node.
-If there are any specific instructions that needs to be followed for any upgrade, those instructions will be given with the release notes of the specific release.
-Please check the latest release notes on Github and follow the instructions before starting the services again.
+If any specific instructions need to be followed for any upgrade, those instructions will be given with the specific release notes.
+Please check the latest [release notes](https://github.com/Eoracle/Eoracle-operator-setup/releases) on Github and follow the instructions before starting the services again.
 ```bash
 docker compose up -d
 ```

 ## Monitoring, Metrics, Grafana dashboards
 ### Quickstart
-We provide a quickstart guide to run the Prometheus, Grafana, and Node exporter stack.
+We provide a quick start guide to run the Prometheus, Grafana, and Node exporter stack.
-Checkout the README [here](monitoring/README.md) for more details.
+Check out the README [here](data-fetcher/monitoring/README.md) for more details.
 If you want to manually set this up, follow the steps below.

 ### Metrics
 To check if the metrics are being emitted, run the following command:
+Replace the `PROMETHEUS_PORT` with the value of `PROMETHEUS_PORT` from the `data-fetcher/.env`
 ```bash
 curl http://localhost:<PROMETHEUS_PORT>/metrics
 ```